Million Dollar Baby (soundtrack): Background

 Clint Eastwood composed the film score, in his sophomore film composition stint after Mystic River (2003).
 The score was conducted by Lennie Niehaus, who had composed for most of Eastwood's films and is performed by the Hollywood Studio Symphony.
 The album was not issued during the film's release, until Varèse Sarabande distributed the soundtrack CDs on March 1, 2005, two days after the 77th Academy Awards, where the film received four awards including Best Picture.
 According to Cate Doty, the album "could not benefit from an immediate sales increase driven by the film's nomination for best picture."

 Critical reception

-Calling the score "quietly affecting as the film", AllMusic noted it to be "gentle and unobtrusive, but deeply cut with melancholy and despair" and noted on how Eastwood's work resembled John Carpenter, on not letting the visuals overwhelmed by the music.
+Calling the score "quietly affecting as the film", AllMusic noted it to be "gentle and unobtrusive, but deeply cut with melancholy and despair" and noted on how Eastwood's work resembled John Carpenter, on not letting the visuals be overwhelmed by the music.
 Rafael Ruiz of Soundtrack.net, responded negatively as it noted the gradual decline of quality in Eastwood's music, noting the lack of development in the themes he composed.
 Todd McCarthy of Variety wrote "Eastwood himself has provided a score notable for spare simplicity."
 Paul Clinton of CNN wrote "The score—simple and unadorned—mirrors both the script and the direction."
 Christopher Orr of The Atlantic called it a "haunting, minimalist piano score".